MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-contracts-and-service-contract-quotes.md

 |**Item** | Depending on the value in the **Contract Value Calc.
 Method** field in the **Service Mgt.
 Setup** table, the amount is retrieved from either the **Unit Price** or the **Unit Cost** field in the **Item** table.
 After that, this value is multiplied by the contents of the **Contract Value %** field in the **Service Mgt.
 Setup** table and divided by 100.
 This amount is copied into the **Line Value** field.<br /><br /> **NOTE:** If the **Contract Value Calc.
 Method** field is set to **None**, the contents of the **Line Value** field are not calculated.|
 |**Text description** | The contents of the **Line Value** field are set to zero.|

-## <a name="to-add-a-contract-discount-to-service-contract-quotes"></a>To add a contract discount to service contract quotes
+## To add a contract discount to service contract quotes
 You can add contract discounts on services for contract quotes and service contracts.
 The discounts can be on spare parts in particular service item groups, on resource hours for resources in particular resource groups, and on particular service costs.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Contract Quotes**, and choose the related link.